 Allison Cummins is a high-profile academic who is passionate about education and research.
-Allison is Associate Professor in Midwifery at the University of Newcastle; in her role as Discipline Lead in Midwifery she has implemented a new, innovative curriculum and increased the visibility of the profession of midwifery.
+Allison is Associate Professor in Midwifery at the University of Newcastle; in her role as Lead in Midwifery she has implemented a new, innovative curriculum and increased the visibility of the profession of midwifery.

 Allison is an elected Midwifery Director on the Board for the Australian College of Midwives, the peak professional body for midwives.
 Internationally, Allison is a member of the Trans-Tasman Midwifery Education Consortium and the Quality Maternal Newborn Care Alliance.
 Allison is an Associate Editor of the midwifery journal Women and Birth International (WOMBI) that publishes relevant research on all matters that affect women and birth.
-WOMBI is ranked the number 1 midwifery journal in the world and the 10th for nursing and midwifery.
+WOMBI is ranked the number one midwifery journal in the world and the tenth for nursing and midwifery.